 Adult students whose primary language is other than English may also be accepted into the college through this program and may be required to complete one or more English-as-a-second-language (ESL) courses before undertaking the regular six courses in the PBA Program.
-These students are expected to demonstrate a facility with the English language that is comparable to a score of 79 on the Web-based version of the Test of English as a Foreign Language (TOEFL), 213 on the computer-based version, 550 on the paper-based version, or 960 on the English Language Proficiency Test (ELPT), before undertaking the six-course PBA Program.
+These students are expected to demonstrate a facility with the English language that is comparable to a score of 79 on the Web-based version of the Test of English as a Foreign Language (TOEFL), 213 on the computer-based version, 550 on the paper-based version, 960 on the English Language Proficiency Test (ELPT), or a score of 6.5 on the International English Language Testing System (IELTS), before undertaking the six-course PBA Program.